 METHOD:

-In a medium saucepan, combine chopped figs and 1/3 cup water and bring to a boil.
-Turn down the heat and cook until the liquid evaporates and figs are soft, about 7 minutes.
-Transfer to a medium bowl to cool.
+In a medium saucepan, combine the chopped figs and 1/3 cup water.
+Bring to a boil, then reduce the heat and simmer until the liquid evaporates and the figs are soft, about 7 minutes.
+Transfer to a medium bowl and let cool.

-Add olives, olive oil, balsamic vinegar, capers, and chopped thyme to the fig mixture and stir to combine.
-Season tapenade to taste with salt and pepper.
-Cover and refrigerate if not using immediately.
+Add the olives, olive oil, fig balsamic vinegar, capers, and thyme.
+Stir to combine and season to taste with salt and pepper.
+Cover and refrigerate until ready to serve.

-To serve, arrange goat cheese rounds in a circle in the center of a medium platter.
-Spoon tapenade into the center of the cheese circle.
-Garnish with walnut halves, thyme sprigs, and serve with crackers.
+To assemble, arrange the goat cheese rounds in a circle on a serving platter.
+Spoon the tapenade into the center of the cheese ring.
+Garnish with walnut halves and fresh thyme sprigs.
+Serve with assorted crackers.

 NOTE: Tapenade can be made 3 days ahead.
 Bring to room temperature before serving.